The role of black hole feedback on galaxy star formation and the degeneracy with halo quenching: Results

 \subsection{Black hole mass accretion rates}

-On top of the galaxy stellar mass assemblies, we grow the central SMBHs by assigning a black hole accretion rate (BHAR) at each timestep along the evolution following the $\lambda$ distribution functions described in Section \ref{sec:grow_SMBHs}, and subsequently integrating the BHARs across cosmic time along the progenitor mass accretion tracks of the hosts to compute the black hole mass.
-As described in Section \ref{sec:grow_SMBHs}, black hole masses are initialised with seeds of mass $10^{5}\, M_\odot$ as soon as the host halo mass crosses the $10^{10} \, M_\odot$ threshold, although we checked we obtain similar results when we adopt a seeding from a $M_{\rm BH}-M_\star$ relation (e.g., \citealt{reines_volonteri_2015, li_2025}).
-We note that our generated SMBH mass growth histories are consistent with the AGN bolometric luminosity function (see Appendix \ref{app:gal_agn_abun}), and thus it preserves the So\l tan/energy argument (e.g., \citealt{soltan_1982, salucci_1999}), as expected, given that the input Eddington ratio distributions, when convolved with the galaxy stellar mass function, yield the observed bolometric AGN LF (e.g., \citealt{ueda_2014, aird_2015, bongiorno_2016}).
-We are also able to match the observed black hole accretion rate-stellar mass relation from X-ray analysis (Appendix \ref{app:Mbhdot_Mstar}), further validating the robustness of our model.
+On top of the galaxy stellar mass assemblies, we grew the central SMBHs by assigning a BHAR at each timestep along the evolution following the $\lambda$ distribution functions described in Sect. \ref{sec:grow_SMBHs}, and subsequently integrating the BHARs across cosmic time along the progenitor mass accretion tracks of the hosts to compute the black hole mass.
+As described in Sect. \ref{sec:grow_SMBHs}, black hole masses are initialised with seeds of mass $10^{5}\, M_\odot$ as soon as the host halo mass crosses the $10^{10} \, M_\odot$ threshold, although we checked we obtain similar results when we adopt a seeding from a $M_{\rm BH}-M_\star$ relation (e.g. \citealt{reines_volonteri_2015, li_2025}).
+We note that our generated SMBH mass growth histories are consistent with the AGN bolometric luminosity function (see Appendix \ref{app:gal_agn_abun}), and thus it preserves the So\l tan-energy argument (e.g. \citealt{soltan_1982, salucci_1999}), as expected, given that the input Eddington ratio distributions, when convolved with the galaxy stellar mass function, yield the observed bolometric AGN LF (e.g. \citealt{ueda_2014, aird_2015, bongiorno_2016}).
+We are also able to match the observed BHAR-stellar mass relation from X-ray analysis (Appendix \ref{app:Mbhdot_Mstar}), further validating the robustness of our model.